Disorder of mania and depression

 - Bipolar I disorder is a manic-depressive disorder that can exist both with and without psychotic episodes

-- Bipolar II disorder consists of depressive and manic episodes which alternate and are typically less severe and do not inhibit function
+- Bipolar II disorder consists of depressive and manic episodes which alternate and are typically less severe and do not inhibit function as much as Bipolar I.

 - Cyclothymic disorder is a cyclic disorder that causes brief episodes of hypomania and depression, and symptoms are generally less than in Bipolar.